TonicAI/tonic_validate/README.md

 # Installation and setup

-Install Tonic Validate Metrics with pip:
+Install Tonic Validate with pip:
 ```
 pip install tonic-validate
 ```

-Tonic Validate Metrics uses LLM-assisted evaluation to calculate RAG metrics.
+Tonic Validate uses LLM-assisted evaluation to calculate RAG metrics.
 The LLM evaluator currently supports the Open AI gpt-4 and gpt-3.5 family of [models](https://platform.openai.com/docs/models/overview).
-To use the Open AI models, Tonic Validate Metrics assumes that:
+To use the Open AI models, Tonic Validate assumes that:
 * You have an Open AI API key.
 * The API key is set as the value of an environment variable.
 To get an Open AI API key, go to the [OpenAI API key page](https://platform.openai.com/account/api-keys).